Building AppChain for dApps: Security considerations and Best Practices

 Bridge security

 Supernets offer a built-in bridge that facilitates cross-chain interaction.
 As the bridge mechanism requires communication with multiple EVM networks, it can become an entry point for hackers if security is not in place.
-Therefore Subnets allocate a highly configured token contact on both the root and the target chain.
+Therefore L1s allocate a highly configured token contact on both the root and the target chain.
 The contract tracks the asset transfer, identifies users’ authorization, and authenticates that tokens are minted and burned as expected.
 Moreover, the users of bridges are required to be an expert in utilizing cross-chain bridges

 A comparison of various AppChains’ security implications